Prerequisites

 5. Test Environment

-- Test Zapier Account: Or use Zapier's built-in testing features
+- Test Zapier account: or use Zapier's built-in testing features

-- Sample Data: Representative data to test with
+- Sample data: representative data to test with

 Always build and test Zaps in a sandbox environment before deploying to production.
 This prevents accidental data corruption or duplication.